waku-org/specs/informational/req-res-reliability.md

 #### Retry missing messages
 Light node can verity that network that is used at the moment has seen messages that were sent via LightPush earlier.
-In order to do that light node should use [Store protocol](../standards/core/store.md).
+In order to do that light node should use [Store protocol](../standards/core/store.md) or [Filter protocol](https://github.com/vacp2p/rfc-index/blob/7b443c1aab627894e3f22f5adfbb93f4c4eac4f6/waku/standards/core/12/filter.md) to a different than the one used for LightPush service node.

-By using Store protocol light node can query any service node that implements Store and see if the messages that were sent in the past period were seen.
+By using Store protocol light node can query any service node that implements Store protocol and see if the messages that were sent in the past period were seen.
-In case some of the messages are absent in Store - they should be re-sent by LightPush.
+Due to [Store message eligibility](https://github.com/waku-org/specs/blob/master/standards/core/store.md#waku-message-store-eligibility) only some of the messages will be stored so there is a limit as to which messages can be verified by Store queries.
 Our advice to do periodic Store queries once per 30 seconds.

+By using Filter protocol's active [subscription](https://github.com/vacp2p/rfc-index/blob/7b443c1aab627894e3f22f5adfbb93f4c4eac4f6/waku/standards/core/12/filter.md#filter-push) light node can verify that message that was sent through LightPush was seen by another service node in the network.
+Filter protocol does not have such limitation as to type of messages received with subscription but active subscription does not allow to see messages exchanged in the network while light node was offline.

+In case some of the messages were not verified by any of the previous methods  - they should be re-sent by LightPush.

 ### Filter